ryan-mooore/topomc/README.md

 ### Instructions

 1. Make sure you have all requirements installed
-2. Clone the repo and `cd` to `scripts` directory (you may need to set the file permissions to be executable, `chmod +x *`)y
+2. Clone the repo and `cd` to `scripts` directory (you may need to set the file permissions to be executable, `chmod +x *`)
 3. Run `./install` to install dependencies
 4. Run `./generate` to generate the required `.tif` files into the `data` folder
 5. Run `./map` to open the map of the Minecraft world in your web browser

-> Note: When running `./generate`, all bounded chunks need to have been loaded.
+> NB: When running `./generate`, all bounded chunks need to have been loaded.
 This means you may have to open the world in-game and walk around in order to load the chunks you want to map.

-The map can be opened at any time without rerendering by opening the **map.html** file created in the root directory of the project.
+The map can be opened at any time without re-rendering by opening the **map.html** file created in the root directory of the project.

 ### Synopsis